biell/alti-server/README.md

 to the number of spawn points, and then the name of the team will be stored with the record.

-### Raze maps
+### Ruin maps
 If TBD is good, then total annihilation is even better.
-Raze game types require the player to destroy every structure not owned by them.
-There are two types of Raze maps, team-style and coop-style.  `alti+server` tells the difference based on if the `assignTeam` value is set.
+Ruin game types require the player to destroy every structure not owned by them.
+There are two types of Ruin maps, team-style and coop-style.  `alti+server` tells the difference based on if the `assignTeam` value is set.
 Set it for coop style, and don't for team style.

-Raze maps which are team-style will only count structures which are of a team color.
+Ruin maps which are team-style will only count structures which are of a team color.
 Neutral turrets and bases will not count towards the final score.